Sensor Data: What Is It & How to Use It?

-In an infinitely complex world full of data points in the form of wearables, actions taken on mobile devices, photosensors, manufacturing machinery, and more — how can mere humans expect to understand and make sense of the astounding number of outputs from our various systems?
+In an infinitely complex world full of data points in the form of wearables, actions taken on mobile devices, photosensors, manufacturing machinery, and so many more, how can mere humans expect to understand and make sense of the astounding number of outputs from our various systems?
 In short, we can’t.

 Sensor data is generated when a device detects and responds to some type of input from the physical environment.
-Often coming together in a network, sensors are able to generate mass quantities of sensor data that may or may not be immediately useful for decision-makers.
-Each of these data points are captured at a specific moment in time — effectively transforming sensor data into time series data that can be analyzed across this additional dimension.
+Often coming together in a network, sensors generate mass quantities of sensor data that may or may not be immediately useful for decision-makers.
+Each of these data points is captured at a specific moment in time, effectively transforming sensor data into time series data that can be analyzed across this additional dimension.

 With the application of AI and advanced algorithms, sensor data can be translated through a business logic lens into actionable information.